 Fallbacks

-Although the EPUB format tries to accommodate as many widely-supported file formats as reasonable for publishing, there are occasions when a format is needed that is not in the core set.
-A reading system might support a new advanced image format, for example, before others.
+Although the EPUB format tries to accommodate as many widely supported file formats as reasonable for publishing, there are occasions when a format is needed that is not in the core set.
+A reading system might, for example, be the first to support a new advanced image format.

-To help publishers take advantage of formats that are not widely supported without compromising the readability of a publication, EPUB leverages both its own fallback methods and those natively available in HTML.
-So long as a fallback is provided to a core media type, any file format can be added to an EPUB publication.
+To help publishers take advantage of formats that reading systems do not widely support, without compromising the readability of their publications, EPUB leverages both its own fallback methods and those natively available in HTML.
+So long as authors provide a fallback to a core media type, they can add any file format to an EPUB publication.

-The following subsections review the fallback mechanisms that are available.
+The following subsections review the fallback mechanisms that EPUB provides.

 HTML Fallbacks

-Most HTML elements that allow content to be embedded in a page provide a means of including fallback content when the primary source is not available or cannot be rendered.
+Most HTML elements that allow authors to embed content in a page provide a means of including fallback content when the primary source is not available or reading systems cannot render it.

 Video element with WebM and MP4 video options